BlueBrain/nexus/src/main/paradox/docs/faq.md

 As you can see in 'Understanding Knowledge Graph' @ref:[page](tutorial/knowledge-graph/index.md), at the heart of Blue Brain Nexus platform lies Knowledge Graph, that provide knowledge representation to enable FAIR principles at Blue Brain and in neuroscience community.
 Indeed, Knowledge Graph Nexus allow scientists to:

-1. register and manage neuroscience relevant entity types;
+1. Register and manage neuroscience relevant entity types;

 2. Submit data to the platform and describe their provenance using the W3C PROV model;